cockroachdb/docs/v2.1/known-limitations.md

 ### Admin UI may become inaccessible for secure clusters

 <span class="version-tag">New in v2.1:</span> Accessing the Admin UI for a secure cluster now requires login information (username and password).
-This login information is stored in a data range in a system table, which is replicated as per the replication factor.
-If a majority of the nodes with the data range replicas go down, the range might lose quorum, causing the users to be locked out of the Admin UI.
+This login information is stored in a system table that is replicated like other data in the cluster.
+If a majority of the nodes with the replicas of the system table data go down, users will be locked out of the Admin UI.

 ## Unresolved limitations